Research

 Why now?

-Investment into PFAS research is timely and appropriate because there are no focused and coordinated efforts to explore PFAS impact on agricultural and natural resources in the U.S. There is also a significant investment by the state of Michigan (estimated at $50 million so far) into PFAS-related issues, which is well above the current federal level, and more than any other state in the U.S.
+Investment into PFAS research is timely and appropriate because there are no focused and coordinated efforts to explore PFAS impact on agricultural and natural resources in the U.S. There is also a significant investment by the state of Michigan into PFAS-related issues, which is well above the current federal level, and more than most states in the U.S.

 An interagency government team called MPART (Michigan PFAS Action Response Team), is performing widespread testing of PFAS in drinking water with some additional fish and wildlife testing.
 In December 2019, the State communicated a desire for MSU to take leadership on research directions for PFAS, and for MSU to have a centralized and coordinated center with respect to these issues.
-Some members of the team are already actively working with the State, but a more unified and cohesive effort is desired.
+Since then, several of our Center members have been able to foster positive relationships with MPART and have worked collaboratively to identify gaps where further education, outreach and research efforts are needed.